kbrudnowski/blank_page/README.md

 Welcome to the blank_page, a unique online text editor designed to help writers overcome writer's block and encourage continuous writing.
 This project aims to offer an engaging and fun experience that pushes writers to keep their creative juices flowing.

 ## Introduction
 For many writers, facing the dreaded writer's block is an all-too-familiar challenge.
-The Continuous Writing Challenge is an experimental solution to this problem, where the website motivates users to write without stopping.
+This continuous writing challenge is an experimental solution to this problem, where the website motivates users to write without stopping.
 If the user pauses for more than 5 seconds, the entire written content will be wiped clean, adding a sense of urgency to maintain a consistent flow of writing.

 ## Features
 1. Minimalistic Interface: The web application offers a clean and straightforward interface, allowing writers to focus solely on their writing.